CryptoNeverSleeps/Shit-Coin-Script/README.md

 **This script can generate a private key for you, or you can generate your own private key on the Desktop software.**

 Steps generate your own private key.
-1. Download and install Nibex v2.3 for Windows -   Download Link  - https://github.com/CryptoNeverSleeps/nibex/releases
+1. Download and install Shit v1.0 for Windows -   Download Link  - https://github.com/CryptoNeverSleeps/shit/releases
 2. Go to **Tools -> Click "Debug Console"**
 3. Type the following command: **masternode genkey**
 4. You now have your generated **Private Key**  (MasternodePrivKey)